PMarcoG10/CPSC_121_fun_project/README.md

 # fun_project
 This was a semster project for CPSC 121.
-In this Project we had to make a remake of the popular game Asteroids.
+In this Project we had to make a remake of the popular game Space Invaders.

 # Learning objectives
 1. Implement a complex programming project with multiple components.